Introducing RainBow Query Language for CSV, a must-have extension for VSCode!

 With RBQL, you no longer need to count columns!

-Simply hover your mouse cursor over the data in the editor to instantly see the number of columns and header information.
+Simply hover your mouse cursor over the data in the editor, and the number of columns and header information will be displayed instantly.

 Regarding header information, the information on the first line is treated as the header, so for CSV files where the data section starts from the first line, only the data on the first line will be visible